Sarah Platt-Decker: Career

 Platt-Decker was born Sarah Sophia Chase in McIndoe Falls, Vermont, in 1856.
 Her father was a strong prohibitionist and her mother was a descendant of the Adams political family.
-Her first husband, Charles Bond Harris (1843-1878), died after two years of marriage; the loss of her own possessions when her husband's estate was given to other members of his family inspired her to become an activist for women's rights.
+Her first husband, Charles Bond Harris (1843-1878), died after three years of marriage; the loss of her own possessions when her husband's estate was given to other members of his family inspired her to become an activist for women's rights.

 In 1884, Platt-Decker moved to Queens, New York, where she worked in children and orphans' welfare.

 She married James Henry Platt Jr. (1837-1894), a widower, physician, former U.S. Congressman and director of the Mineola Children's Home in 1884.
 They moved to Denver, Colorado in 1887.
 The couple were active in Denver politics, and Platt-Decker led a relief effort for unemployed silver miners and spoke at a political rally during the Denver Depression of 1893.
 After James Platt's death in 1894, Platt-Decker became the first woman appointed to the Colorado Board of Pardons and served on the Board of Charities and Corrections from 1898 onwards.